matejbizjak/kumuluzee-nats/jetstream/README.md

 Streams and durable consumers can be defined administratively outside the application (typically using the [NATS CLI Tool](https://docs.nats.io/using-nats/nats-tools/nats_cli)) in which case the application only needs to know about the well-known names of the durable consumers it wants to use.
 But with KumuluzEE JetStream you can manage streams and consumers programmatically, simply by specifying them in the configurations.

-> :warning: You cannot update a consumer (change its configuration) once created.
+> :warning: You cannot update a consumer (change its configuration) once it is created.

 > :warning: You cannot delete a stream or consumer directly with KumuluzEE JetStream.
 You can do this manually typically using the [NATS CLI Tool](https://docs.nats.io/using-nats/nats-tools/nats_cli).